JoshRogers18/Heart-failure-prediction/R code.md

 ### Date: 7/16/2021

 ### Question: Can we predict heart failure 80% of the time and what variables are most important?
-#### Here we will be looking at a multitude of things that helped perform a better analysis on this data
+#### Here we will be looking at a multitude of things that helped perform a better analysis on this data in Orange when data mining.
+Here was the code I used for making decisions with the data.

 - Correlations
 - Multicollinearity